Linux-Command-Line-Tutorial

 head [OPT] FILE

-(first n
+-n (first n lines )

 Display last lines